Biological pest control and industrial production

 An insect weighing 60,000 kg: industrial-scale production of nematodes

 An overwhelming number of highly efficient pest-insect antagonists cannot be used on a large scale as mass production is not possible; however, insect-pathogenic nematodes grow and proliferate very well in conventional bioreactors.
 The trick is to mimic the situation in the infected insect.
 The nematodes and the symbiotic bacterium are grown in a sterile environment, free from other organisms.
-The largest bioreactor we use to produce nematodes has a capacity of 60,000 litres.
+One of the bioreactors we use to produce nematodes has a capacity of 60,000 litres.

 Reliable service: quality control